 The first way is to handle all IT in-house.
 With this approach, businesses gain the benefits of full control and accountability of their IT.
 However, this becomes a risk when those handling IT are not fully equipped to handle challenges that arise.
 And those few tasked with IT management become key people that hold a disproportionate amount of responsibility; time-off becomes extremely risky if there’s no one fully capable to fill in, and breaches and downtime fall squarely on their shoulders.

-The second way involves outsourcing.
-Some businesses choose to outsource all of their IT to focus on business initiatives without compromising IT security, functionality or peace of mind.
+The second way involves partnership for IT management.
+Some businesses choose to shift all of their IT responsibilities to focus on business initiatives without compromising IT security, functionality, or peace of mind.
 While it can be difficult to give up full control, a quality managed services provider can understand your unique business goals to develop custom strategies that you can trust.
-Further, outsourcing your IT provides you with diverse and expert experience as well as access to their extensive resources.
-And while there is a harder cost of hiring an external advisor than paying someone internally to take on the work, IT outsourcing costs are predictable and prevent surprise expenses down the road.
+Further, managed IT provides you with diverse and expert experience as well as access to their extensive resources.
+And while there is a harder cost of hiring an external advisor than paying someone internally to take on the work, managed IT costs are predictable and prevent surprise expenses down the road.

-The third approach falls somewhere in the middle: the helpdesk approach.
-Here, businesses outsource some of the more task-level IT services while keeping the higher-level elements in-house.
+The third approach falls somewhere in the middle: the co-managed IT approach.
+Here, businesses shift some of the more task-level IT services to a partner while keeping the higher-level elements in-house.
 This balance works well for businesses that have certain IT elements they are confident they can address independently; just make sure you find a balance that meets your needs.

 IT Management Necessities

-Whether you choose to stay in-house, outsource or use a combination of the two, the same things need to get done.
-Your IT plan should address IT risk management, disaster planning and cybersecurity, among other areas critical to your operation.
+Whether you choose to stay entirely in-house, move to a managed IT model, or use a combination of the two, the same things need to get done.
+Your IT plan should address IT risk management, disaster planning, and cybersecurity, among other areas critical to your operation.
 Because many businesses do not have this full range of capabilities in-house, partnering with a managed services provider is a common and reliable way to improve efficiency, regulate costs and reduce risk.

 The Benefits of Using a Full Managed Services Provider